Ascend/ascend-deployer/README.en.md

    ip_address_3 ansible_ssh_user='username'  # non-root user
    ```

    Configure the reference operation for key authentication.Please pay attention to the risks during the use and storage of SSH keys and key passwords, especially when the keys are not encrypted.
-Users should configure them according to the security policies of their organization, including but not limited to software version, password complexity requirements, security configuration (protocol, encryption suite, key length, etc.)
+Users should configure them according to the security policies of their organization, including but not limited to software version, password complexity requirements, security configuration (protocol, encryption suite, key length, etc,especially the configuration under /etc/ssh and ~/.ssh)
    ```bash
    ssh-keygen -t rsa -b 3072   # Log in to the management node and generate the SSH Key.
 For security reasons, it is recommended that the user Enter the key password at the "Enter passphrase" step, and ensure that the password complexity is reasonable.
 It is recommended to set the umask to 0077 before executing this command and to restore the original umask after executing it. ssh-copy-id -i ~/.ssh/id_rsa.pub <user>@<ip>   # Copy the public key of the management node to the machines of all nodes, and replace <user>@<ip> with the account and ip of the corresponding node to be copied to.